buenavista62/BCC22_new/README.md

 };
 ```

  After that, the pictures were uploaded to *IPFS* via [*Pinata*](https://pinata.cloud).
+Pinata is a free service for uploading NFTs to the IPFS.
 Once the pictures were uploaded, we used the content identifier *CID* of the picture folder and pasted it in the JSON-metadata of each NFT.
+A content identifier serves as a label to point to files in the IPFS.

 ```json
 "Json metadata example"